mariehaahr/mariehaahr.github.io/src/content/network-analysis/lecture-1.md

 Readings: Introduction to the course.
 Chapters 3 & 4 in "The Atlas for the Aspiring Network Scientist”

-**Outline for the lecture**

-- Course & Exam details
-- Basic graph model and its limitations
-- Extensions to the graph: directed, weighted, bipartite, multilayer, dynamic, hyper

 # 3 Basic Graphs

 Edge weights can be interpreted in two opposite ways, depending on what the network is representing.
 They can be considered the *proximity* between the two nodes or their *distance*.